On this page

 Insurance

-Ensure compliance with the general and life insurance provisions contained within the Stamp Duties Act 1923.
+We will continue to monitor compliance with the general and life insurance provisions of the Stamp Duties Act 1923.

 Contact us